August 30

 Leningrad Surrounded: Deadliest Siege in History Begins

-German and Finnish forces completed their encirclement of Leningrad, trapping nearly three million civilians in a siege that would last 872 days.
-Starvation killed over 800,000 residents during the first winter alone, making it the deadliest siege in human history and a defining symbol of Soviet endurance against Nazi aggression.
+German and Finnish forces completed their encirclement of Leningrad in September 1941, trapping nearly three million civilians in a siege that would last 872 days.
+Starvation killed an estimated 800,000 residents during the first winter alone, as temperatures plummeted and the city's food reserves were exhausted within weeks.
+The siege became the deadliest in recorded human history and a defining symbol of Soviet civilian endurance, with residents maintaining factories, schools, and even a symphony orchestra while surrounded by enemy armies.

 Germany and Romania signed the Tighina Agreement to formalize German control over the Transnistria Governorate while …